I tried having AI determine IAM role permissions via a "harness" using AgentCore integration with Step Functions

 "RuntimeSessionId": "{% 'sfn-eval-session-' & $string($millis()) & '-' & $substring($string($random()),2,8) %}"

-Response shape (difference from boto3)
+Response Shape (Difference from boto3)

-Via Step Functions, instead of streaming, an aggregated response already converted to Converse shape is returned.
+Via Step Functions, instead of streaming, an aggregated response converted to Converse shape is returned.
 The agent's response text can be retrieved via Output.Message.Content[0].Text.

 "Condition": "{% $contains($evaluation.Output.Message.Content[0].Text, 'OVERPRIVILEGED') %}"